Linux Firewall with iptables and firewalld

 On some servers, port 1521 will not be enabled by default because of security reasons.
 You can enable this specific port inside linux using below commands.

 Enable 1521 Port in Linux

-If you are working on Oracle Linux 5 or 6 version, use below commands to enable specific ports as root user
+If you are working on Oracle Linux 5 or 6 version, use Linux iptables command to enable specific ports as root user

 iptables -I INPUT -p tcp --dport 1521 -j ACCEPT